25 movies set in Tuscany

 Director: Michael Hoffman

-Tuscany is the location of many scenes of the famous romantic comedy written by William Shakespeare, that do not need of any presentation.
+Tuscany is the location of many scenes of the famous romantic comedy written by William Shakespeare, that does not need of any presentation.

 A Midsummer Night's Dream